 Among those seeking to make their fortune were winemakers and vineyardists from Ohio, then the country’s preeminent wine region, as well as others from major European winemaking regions.
 Mostly notably was Charles Krug, a German native, who founded Napa’s first commercial winery in 1861.
 Jacob Schram, another German immigrant, founded Schramsberg in 1862 (and also planted the first hillside vineyards).
 In the following two decades other Europeans, mostly of Italian, Swiss, and German heritage, would start wineries in Napa Valley.
 In 1875 the Beringer Winery was founded by brothers Jacob and Fredrick Beringer, who previously worked for Charles Krug.
 By the end of the 1880s, less than 30 years after Krug founded his winery, Napa Valley had over 140 wineries and 15,000 acres (6,070 hectares) under vine.
 Wines from To-Kalon, Sunny St. Helena, Inglenook, and Niebuam were winning awards in domestic and European competitions.

 By then, phylloxera was already devastating vineyards throughout France and threatened to destroy cultivation of vitis vinifera grapes on a global scale.
 In Napa, numerous remedies were tried, including flooding vineyards and using poisonous gases.
-George Hussmann, a German immigrant and leading expert viticulturist from Ohio, is credited with perfecting methods for grafting European vines onto American rootstocks.
+George Hussmann, a German immigrant and leading expert viticulturist from Missouri, is credited with perfecting methods for grafting European vines onto American rootstocks.
 But less than 50% of the vineyard area planted in the 19th century survived.
 Grapes that had previously demanded high prices were non-existent.
 Many vintners rushed to plant lesser quality varieties or tore out vineyards and planted to other crops.
 It would literally take a century before wineries in Napa Valley equaled their pre-phylloxera number.

 Overnight, alcohol tax as an important source of federal government revenue vanished and the way was paved for national Prohibition to become a reality.
 With the passing of the 18th amendment and the Volstead Act in 1919, production, sale, and transportation of all alcoholic beverages became illegal.